Biden refuses to assert privilege over Trump documents sought by January 6 committee - KESQ

 The letter concluded: “We understand that the former President believes that executive privilege should be asserted with respect to a subset of the Documents.
 When you notify us of such an assertion, we will respond accordingly.”

+“I hereby formally assert executive privilege over these records,” Trump wrote, noting that the committee has requested “an extremely broad set of documents and records, potentially numbering in the millions” that he believes contain information either protected by executive privilege or others, like attorney-client privilege.

+“Should the committee persist in seeking other privileged information, I will take all necessary and appropriate steps to defend the Office of the Presidency,” Trump added.

-The National Archives and Records Administration told CNN, “NARA is in receipt of the White House letter but has no further comment.”
+The National Archives and Records Administration told CNN it was in receipt of both letters but declined to comment further.

+Legal experts say Biden has the ultimate say over whether these documents are covered by executive privilege, and considering the committee is led by members of Biden’s party, Trump’s power to sway the outcome is an open question, something Psaki acknowledged on Friday.

+“The process is one that has been outlined through history … the former President has the ability — not that there is a lot of past precedent here — I will acknowledge, has the opportunity to exert executive privilege to documents that are in the National Archives.
+And then this President and this White House has the opportunity to review that,” Psaki said.

 The House select committee has launched a sweeping investigation into January 6.
 As part of that, the panel has sent requests for information to a number of federal agencies, including the National Archives, the custodian of the Trump administration White House records.